nanoc/nanoc.app/content/docs/guides/using-binary-items-effectively.md

 Let’s see how a video file can be handled by nanoc.
 The video file that I’ll use in this example is a H.264 file, which I would like to use in a HTML5 `<video>` element.
 Because Firefox does not support the H.264 format, we’ll let nanoc convert this item into a Theora-encoded movie in an Ogg container.

-<p class="warning"><strong>Note:</strong> Because videos can take a long time to convert (several minutes or more), and because nanoc’s dependency resolution is not yet perfect, it is for the time being not recommended to let nanoc convert these items.
-It may be better to convert movies up front and copy them to the output directory at compile time (perhaps using a Rake task).</p>
+<div class="admonition note">Because videos can take a long time to convert (several minutes or more), and because nanoc’s dependency resolution is not yet perfect, it is for the time being not recommended to let nanoc convert these items.
+It may be better to convert movies up front and copy them to the output directory at compile time (perhaps using a Rake task).</div>

 Let’s assume the source video file is stored in `content/movies/rick.mp4`.
 For the time being, let’s just copy this file to the output and not transform it yet.
 For this, a compilation and a routing rule will be necessary: